xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

 This article shows you how to configure some common capabilities in WebUI testing and the location of desired capabilities files.

-> You can find code samples in our Github project: [https://github.com/katalon-studio-samples/tips-and-tricks](https://github.com/katalon-studio-samples/tips-and-tricks).
+> You can find some common desired capabilities configurations in our Github sample project: [Tips and tricks](https://github.com/katalon-studio-samples/tips-and-tricks).
 ## Chrome/Chrome (headless)

 ### Set Chrome/Chrome (headless) desired capabilities in Katalon Studio